handmade success

 Candlemakers typically use this test to prove to customers and themselves that their candles are safe, with an appropriate hot throw.

-As mentioned, this candle burn test can help ensure that your candle meets the necessary safety and performance standards.
+As mentioned, this candle burn test can help make sure your candle meets the necessary safety and performance standards.

 Read more: